qxb650/DeepExplore_vs_VFI/README.md

 # DeepExplore_vs_VFI
-A repository for reproducing the results in my undergraduate thesis "Examining a Method from Deep Reinforcement Learning as an Alternative to Value Function Iteration".
+A repository for reproducing the results in my Undergraduate Thesis "Examining a Method from Deep Reinforcement Learning as an Alternative to Value Function Iteration" at the University of Copenhagen, Department of Economics under supervision of Associate Professor Jeppe Druedahl

 ## Files